What is Torticollis?

 My son Paul had Torticollis and I missed it - but looking back through my camera roll, I can see the head turning preference so clearly!
 He also struggled to get into position to feed and didn’t enjoy being moved out of his “comfortable” position of his head turned to the right and nestled down near his shoulder.

 Some babies are born with Torticollis due to positioning in the womb or during labor and delivery.
 Others develop Torticollis in the early months of life due to muscle tightness, positioning, or excessive use of equipment like swings, bouncer seats, and infant loungers.
+See our blog on Container Baby Syndrome here.

-Early intervention ( receiving physical/occupational therapy, stretching routines, modifying activities and positioning) may help correct Torticollis, prevent or help reverse head flattening, and, if help is received early enough, it can prevent the need for a helmet due to head flattening!
+Early intervention (receiving physical/occupational therapy, stretching routines, modifying activities and positioning) may help correct Torticollis, prevent or help reverse head flattening, and, if help is received early enough, it can prevent the need for a helmet due to head flattening!
 If you want more information about head flattening, check out our blog here!

 Signs of Body Tension or Muscle Tightness